shariq1989/cookbook/content/recipe/Pasole.md

 #### ABOUT THE MEAL

+#### Is pasole vegetarian?
+Is pasole vegan?

-My family makes pasole pretty much any time we are together as a family.
-Since my sisters are vegetarian, that is how we choose to make it.
-Here are some adjustments you can make to this recipe in order to make it vegetarian-friendly.
+My sisters are vegetarian so more often than not, that is how we choose to make it.
+Here are some adjustments you can make to this recipe in order to make it both vegetarian and vegan friendly.

-1. Replace the Chicken Better than Bouillon with [Vegetable Better than Bouillion](https://amzn.to/3dZTYx1)
+* Instead of Chicken Better than Bouillion, use [Vegetable Better than Bouillion](https://amzn.to/3dZTYx1)
-2. Double the hominy.
+* In place of meat, we double the hominy and use 2- 29 oz cans.